Guillaume-Helbecque/scip-gp/README.md

-# Optimization Framework for Knapsack Problems Using Multi-Variable Branching and Reinforcement Learning
+# A Genetic Programming Approach to Multi-Variable Branching for the Binary Knapsack Problem

 A Python-based framework leveraging SCIP for solving hard knapsack problem instances using a custom multi-variable branching strategies.
-The framework supports the integration of reinforcement learning techniques to guide the branching process.
+The framework supports the integration of genetic programming techniques to guide the branching process.
 Parallel solving of multiple instances is supported for large-scale experimentation.

 ### Prerequisites